akinselureabiola/IT-Support-Infrastructure-Lab-Portfolio/README.md

 ## Lab Infrastructure Architecture

-The lab environment simulates a small enterprise infrastructure.
+The lab environment simulates a small enterprise IT infrastructure designed for practicing system administration and IT support operations.

-Components include:
+The environment consists of the following components:

-- Windows Server 2016 Domain Controller
-- Active Directory Domain Services
+- **Windows Server 2016 Domain Controller (DC01)** running Active Directory Domain Services
-- Windows 10 Domain Client
+- **Windows 10 Domain Client (CLIENT01)** used to simulate end-user workstation scenarios
-- Ubuntu Linux Server integrated with Active Directory
+- **Ubuntu Linux Server** integrated with Active Directory services
-- Internal enterprise network (192.168.10.0/24)
+- **Internal enterprise network (192.168.10.0/24)** configured within Oracle VirtualBox

-All systems are deployed using Oracle VirtualBox in an isolated lab environment.
+All systems are deployed in an isolated virtual lab environment using **Oracle VirtualBox**, allowing safe simulation of enterprise infrastructure tasks such as identity management, network troubleshooting, and system administration.

 ## Repository Structure